adobrusky/store-crud/README.md

     - Basic data validation and error handling for CRUD operations
     - Reading and parsing data files

-In this project the developer will use Python with SQLAlchemy to create a command line interface tool to perform create, read, update, and delete operations on a coffee shop's database.
+In this project the developer will use Python with SQLAlchemy to create a command-line interface tool to perform create, read, update, and delete operations on a coffee shop's database.
 This includes a database installer which will parse the coffee shop's current customer, product, and transaction data files into objects and upload them to the database.

 ## Installation